 I am a senior at Lawrence County High school and graduating tenth in my class.
 I have ran cross country each year while in high school and helped win a state championship two of those years.
-Next year I will attending the University of North Alabama to become a teacher.
+Next year I will be attending the University of North Alabama to become a teacher.
 My hobbies include reading and being with my Siberian Husky, Ginger.

 Distracted Driving Essay